adamay909/logicTools/README.md

 The editor is very primitive with limited functionality.
 It works like an old-school, keyboard-only editor.
 You can move the cursor around with the arrow keys, home and end for moving to the start or end of line, and delete and backspace should work more or less normally (sometimes more, sometimes less...).
 But no more advanced navigation around the input area, no positioning the cursor with your mouse,  and no copying and pasting and the like.
 Given the intended use, it should be enough (it works for me...).
 You will need a physical keyboard.

 Apart from the above limitations, The editor is designed to be as transparent as possible: symbols should be easy to type and students should not have to worry about how what's on the screen corresponds to what they see in the course material.
-Some special key combinations are used to facilitate typing symbol.
+Some special key combinations are used to facilitate typing symbols.
 Check the help on how to input symbols.

 ### Preservation of History